-Please note: If a company does not realise it has been compulsorily struck off and it carries on trading, shareholders and directors can be deemed to be trading without the protection of limited liability and, as such, be held personally liable for any debts incurred in the course of business.
+Please note: If a company does not realise it has been struck off and it carries on trading, shareholders and directors can be deemed to be trading without the protection of limited liability and, as such, be held personally liable for any debts incurred in the course of business.

 What is the difference between compulsory and voluntary strike off and compulsory and voluntary liquidation?

-Limited companies which need to be wound up, either as a result of insolvency or due to other circumstances, may be put into liquidation.
+Limited companies that need to be wound up, either as a result of insolvency or due to other circumstances, may be put into liquidation.
 This will result in the cessation of trading, the sale of any assets to pay creditors and being struck off from Companies House’s public register.

 There are three types of liquidation, two of which are voluntary and one of which is compulsory: